-Installations that include the use of a 50 A receptacle configuration of either 14-50R or 6-50R for a cord connected EVSE will be required to be protected with a 50 A rated overcurrent device in accordance with Rule 26-700 as per Diagram B5.
+Installations that include the use of a 50 A receptacle configuration of either 14-50R or 6-50R for a cord connected EVSE will be required to be protected with a 50 A rated overcurrent device in accordance with Rule 26-700.
 Installations requiring a 40A overcurrent device shall be hard-wired.